CSC207-UofT/course-project-tbd/Design_Document.md

 will be calling on the method CreateGroup in the GroupFunctionsController instead.

 ## Test Report
-We tested most of our classes, including the use case classes and entity classes.
+We tested most of our classes, including all of our use case classes and entity classes.

 ## Use of GitHub Features
 **Branches**: We created separate local branches, one for each member in the group.
 Each member committed their changes